msherry/fxrd-mode/README.md

 ## Installation

-Put this file where Emacs can find it (on your `load-path` somewhere), and add the following to your .emacs/init.el file:
+Put this package where Emacs can find it (on your `load-path` somewhere), and add the following to your .emacs/init.el file:

 ```lisp